Valean25/Valean-repository-2/README.md

-// Jonathan, Sam.
+// Jonathan Ramirez & Sammer Saqa

-//Date Revised: This is the last day you saved.
+// Date Revised: This is the last day you saved.

 // Favorite Top 10 websites